 Time for the main event, which also turned out to be mostly one-way action.
 Francis Lafreniere had been scheduled to defend his NABO middleweight title against Cleveland’s Michael Moore but some visa problems scrapped that match.
 Mexico’s Oscar Cortez couldn’t quite make the 160 pound weight limit, so if he won, the championship would have been declared vacant.
 But Cortez never threatened to actually score a victory last night as he clearly lacked the strength and stamina to test “The People’s Champ,” who, as always, was in excellent shape and ready to rumble.

-The match was largely devoid of drama but became a curious spectacle as Cortez, from the opening round, complained that Lafreniere was butting him.
+The contest was largely devoid of drama but became a curious spectacle as Cortez, from the opening round, complained that Lafreniere was butting him.
 Always pushing forward and looking to go to war, Francis is no doubt guilty at times of being careless with his cranium as he attacks, but there was never any intentional effort on Lafreniere’s part to put his skull to use.
-The head butt issue though gave Cortez the excuse he needed to pause the action on several occasions, interruptions he required as he could not keep up with the Quebec fighter’s constant, fast-paced aggression.
+But the head butt issue gave Cortez the excuse he needed to pause the action on several occasions, interruptions he required as he could not keep up with the Quebec fighter’s constant, fast-paced aggression.

 In round three Cortez connected with an obviously intentional head butt and the referee immediately halted the action and docked a point from the Mexican.
 He also gave Cortez repeated instructions to stop complaining while ordering both men to keep their punches up and watch their heads.
 Another clash of heads opened up a cut on the Mexican’s left eye.
 Meanwhile, in terms of meaningful blows, the match was a rout.
 Francis was regularly snapping Cortez’s head back with left hooks followed by overhand rights and there was little coming back the other way.
 To the delight of the crowd, the one-sided affair came to a halt in round four as Francis overwhelmed Cortez with his non-stop attack and the Mexican’s corner threw in the towel.